AdaCore/spark2014/docs/ug/goals.rst

 the precondition of the last of these specifications cannot raise a run-time error::

-   p.ads:4:15: range check failed p.ads:7:31: range check failed p.ads:10:31: range check failed p.ads:13:15: Proved - range check
+   p.ads:4:15: overflow check failed p.ads:7:31: overflow check failed p.ads:10:31: overflow check failed p.ads:13:15: (info) proved: range check

-Note that the current version of GNATprove misclassifies those as range checks.

 Absence of Run-Time Errors *(In Progress)*
 --------------------------